-Advanced and Unlimited Knowns
+5.3.4 Advanced and Unlimited Knowns

-Each year the FAI International Aerobatics Commission (CIVA) selects compulsory sequences for the Advanced and Unlimited Power and the Glider Unlimited categories from proposals made by their member nations, including the USA.
+Each year the FAI International Aerobatics Commission (CIVA) selects compulsory sequences for both Power and the Glider in the Advanced and Unlimited categories from proposals made by their member nations, including the USA.
 These sequences will normally be adopted for use in IAC sanctioned competitions if they are determined to be suitable by the IAC Board of Directors or its duly elected Executive committee.